 You should submit your form as soon as possible because your request needs to be reviewed by both the SoM Dean’s Office and the UW Office of Research.
 Review may take as long as 8 weeks, depending on the complexity of the form and the time of year.

 Should I submit a Request for Approval for a consulting activity that I have already performed and been paid for?

 Yes.
 Ideally the form should be submitted for approval PRIOR to beginning the work, but we understand this does not always happen.
 The form should be completed as close in time to the activity as possible.

 Who is required to submit Requests for Approval?
 Are all UW faculty members required to do this?

 The UW Policy for Outside Professional Work for Compensation applies to “members of the faculty, librarians, and other academic personnel” regardless of the funding source supporting their position.

 Members of the UW faculty are defined in the Faculty Code in the UW Policy Directory:

 Section 21-31 Membership in the Faculty

-The University faculty consists of: the president, the vice presidents, professors, associate professors, assistant professors, instructors, teaching and research associates, principal lecturers, senior lecturers, senior artists in residence, lecturers, and artists in residence, whether serving under visiting, acting, research, clinical, or affiliate appointment, whether serving part-time or full-time, and whether serving in an active or emeritus capacity.
+The University faculty consists of: President, Provost, professors, associate professors, assistant professors, principal lecturers, senior lecturers and senior artists in residence, professors of practice, lecturers and artists in residence, instructors, teaching and research associates whether serving under visiting, acting, research, clinical, or affiliate appointment, whether serving part-time or full-time, and whether serving in an active or emeritus capacity.
 The faculty, beginning with the professor, are listed in order for purposes of determining voting eligibility based on superior rank.